Skip to main content

 GCS (Google Cloud Storage)

-To enable the module, add its name to the ENABLE_MODULES environment variable.
-Modules are comma-separated.
-To enable the module along with the text2vec-transformers module for example, set:
+Add backup-gcs to the ENABLE_MODULES environment variable.
+For example, to enable the S3 module along with the text2vec-cohere module, set:

 Environment variableRequiredDescription